Government Finance 101. Fiscal Policy: Welcome to Alice in Wonderland

 Some basic definitions for people in government suffering from political amnesia:

 Deficit.
 The difference between the federal government’s spending and its revenue in one fiscal year.
 The fiscal year starts on October 1.
-So fiscal year 2024 started on October 1, 2023.
+So fiscal year (FY) 2025 started on October 1, 2024.
+All years in this post are fiscal years.
 You know right away this is going to be confusing.

-Foreign lenders own about $8 trillion, or about 30% of the Treasury securities not held by the U.S. government.
-Much of this is held by foreign central banks and importers and exporters to finance international trade.
+Foreign lenders own about $9 trillion, or about 25% of the Treasury securities.
+About half of this is held by foreign central banks and the other half by foreign financial institutions and individuals.
+Much of this is used to finance international trade.
 China owns less than $1 trillion of this.
 The number has been going down; don't believe the scare rhetoric that the Chinese government could sell all its U.S. government debt and crash the American economy.
-Much more is held in "tax haven" (money laundering, money hiding and tax avoidance) countries.
+More is held in "tax haven" (money laundering, money hiding and tax avoidance) countries and banks; the Cayman Islands, a notorious “tax haven,” is the fourth largest holder of U.S. government debt.
 It is comforting to know that South American and Mexican drug lords, corrupt government officials everywhere and Russian oligarchs have faith in the U.S government and its dollar.

 The Fed is currently selling off part of its large inventory of Treasuries it accumulated to help finance Covid stimulus programs.
-So it looks like the federal government will have to sell most of its future debt to Americans and other private investors.
+So it looks like the federal government will have to sell most of its future debt to private Americans and foeign investors.
 In the long run, it is likely the government will be able to sell its increasing debt only at higher interest rates.
+Higher interest rates are not included in the CBO projections.

 But still, no serious discussion.
 I understand why.
 For 20 years until late 2022, the Fed kept interest rates at very low levels.
 Among other effects, this was a massive subsidy to the federal government.
 It kept the cost of the increasing national debt low, below the political radar screen.
 No elected representative or politician wants to talk about it.
 The choices to minimize the increase in future interest expenses are political dynamite.
 Better to blame deficits on welfare payments to illegal immigrants.